open-amt-cloud-toolkit/docs/docs/Reference/Certificates/generateProvisioningCert.md

 --8<-- "References/abbreviations.md"

-We recommend obtaining a provisioning certificate as we have outlined how to do [here](https://open-amt-cloud-toolkit.github.io/docs/2.13/GetStarted/createProfileACM/#what-youll-need).
-However if you are in need of a custom provisioning certificate for a specific use case, we outline how to generate one based on the requirments outlined in [AMT SDK](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/WordDocuments/acquiringanintelvprocertificate.htm).
+For production deployments, we highly recommend purchasing a 3rd party provisioning certificate.
+[See all available vendors here.](./remoteProvisioning.md#purchase)

+However, some developers opt to use a custom provisioning certificate for testing and validation purposes.

-!!! warning "Warning - Requires you to add hash manually to your AMT device"
+!!! warning "Warning - Custom Provisioning Certificates in Production Deployments"
-    You will have to manually go into MEBx and enter the the hash of the root certificate since it is not in the trusted list of AMT
+    The hash of custom provisioning certificates must be manually added to all devices that will be configured into ACM.
+This can be done through MEBx or USB Configuration.
+Both options require manual, hands-on configuration of each AMT device. **Adding the hash to AMT's trusted list is a mandatory requirement for the device to successfully activate.**

+The steps below outline how to generate a custom certificate based on the requirements within the [Intel® AMT SDK](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/WordDocuments/acquiringanintelvprocertificate.htm).

 ## Generate Custom Provisioning Certificate